-“My pregnancy was quite straight forward.
+“My pregnancy was quite straightforward.
 In fact, I was even a bridesmaid three days before my due date because I was insistent that I wanted to watch my best friend walk down the aisle!

-“It wasn’t until I was hooked up to a monitor at my local hospital in Swindon after having been induced that I noticed that something wasn’t quite right.
-Each time I had a contraction my baby’s heart rate would go down instead of up.
+It wasn’t until I was hooked up to a monitor at my local hospital in Swindon after having been induced that I noticed that something wasn’t quite right.
+Each time I had a contraction, my baby’s heart rate would go down instead of up.
 Alarm bells rang in my head.
-The midwife was so concerned that she decided to break my waters.
+The midwife was so concerned that she broke my waters.

-“But when I woke up I was so drowsy – I had no idea what was happening.
+But when I woke up I was so drowsy – I did not know what was happening.
 I didn’t even know the sex of my baby.
 The only thing I was sure of was the fact that they weren’t in my arms.
 It was so upsetting.
-You set your heart on having an easy and safe labour but all of that went out the window in a flash.
+You set your heart on having easy and safe labour, but all of that went out the window in a flash.

-“Doctors were worried that Lydia’s traumatic birth might have caused brain damage due to a lack of oxygen.
-She needed specialist treatment and fast.
+Doctors were worried that Lydia’s traumatic birth might have caused brain damage because of a lack of oxygen.
+She needed specialist treatment, and fast.
 They decided to transfer her to St Michael’s Hospital in Bristol.
 Still hurting from my c-section, I was left in Swindon to recover.

-“When I was finally reunited with Lydia and my partner five days later I felt whole again.
+When I was finally reunited with Lydia and my partner five days later, I felt whole again.
 The Neonatal Intensive Care Unit team had given her xenon gas combined with ‘cooling therapy.’
-They hoped that the gas along with decreasing and maintaining Lydia’s temperature would limit the amount of damage done to her to brain.
+They hoped that the gas along with decreasing and maintaining Lydia’s temperature would limit the amount of damage done to her brain.
 It was such a tough time.
-Especially having a six-year-old who was desperate to meet her baby sister but thankfully Cots for Tots House made it easy for us to be together as a family.
-Just being by our baby was a huge relief.
+Especially having a six-year-old who was desperate to meet her baby sister, but thankfully Cots for Tots House made it easy for us to be together as a family.
+Just being with our baby was a huge relief.

-“After ten torturous days, our little lady was discharged from NICU.
+After ten torturous days, our little lady was discharged from NICU.
 Six years later and she is doing amazingly well!
-She is strong-willed, super bright and thriving.
+She is strong-willed, super-bright, and thriving.
 I look back and feel so very grateful for the treatment we received at St Michael’s – particularly because Lydia’s chance of a full recovery was only 25%.

-“It is true that you really don’t appreciate what the NHS does until it affects you personally.
+It is true that you really don’t appreciate what the NHS does until it affects you personally.
 The NICU team were beyond wonderful and we will forever be in their debt.”